-Spring Symposium presentations are five minutes per presenter, with questions taken at the end of the presentation session.
+Spring Symposium given over Zoom are five minutes per presenter, with questions taken at the end of the presentation session.
 Undergraduate researchers are welcome to be creative in their presentation creation.

-Presentations must be created in google slides for accessibility purposes, but may be oriented in single slide poster form, or a multi-slide presentation form.
-Short videos or website URL's must be embeded into the slide presentation.
+Presentations must be created in google slides for accessibility purposes.
+If short videos or website URL's are a part of the presentation they must be embeded into the slide presentation.

 Any questions about presentations contact email@example.com

-All presentations must be uploaded to the UROP Office no later than Monday, April 12th at NOON.
+All presentations must be uploaded to the Student Portal for final mentor approval no later than Monday, April 11th at NOON.
 Edits to the presentation will not be allowed once the presentation has been uploaded.

 Google Slides Presentation Template